All posts

 What's next

 We're in early access, onboarding a small number of users each week.
-If you're a solopreneur, freelancer, or small team operator who's tired of managing AI tools that don't manage anything back — Intern was built for you.
+If you're a small-business operator who's tired of managing AI tools that don't manage anything back — Intern was built for you.